Feedback, complaints and challenges: Planning and Environment Decisions Wales

 4.18.
 Where the appeal was originally dealt with by an inquiry, a new one may be held.
 Where there have been significant changes in circumstances (e.g. new legislation or local or national policies) since the original inquiry or hearing the Inspector would normally allow the submission of further evidence to address these.

 4.19.
-For re-determined appeals where the inquiry is expected to last 8 days or more, the Planning Inspectorate would usually agree a bespoke timetable with the main parties to cover the dates of the inquiry, the submission of evidence and the issue of the decision or submission of the report to the Welsh Ministers, if applicable.
+For re-determined appeals where the inquiry is expected to last 8 days or more, Planning and Environment Decisions Wales would usually agree a bespoke timetable with the main parties to cover the dates of the inquiry, the submission of evidence and the issue of the decision or submission of the report to the Welsh Ministers, if applicable.

 4.20.
 In other cases we would normally seek to agree dates for an inquiry or hearing in accordance with our standard practice.
 Where the re-determined case is proceeding by written representations we would normally contact the parties to make arrangements for a further visit, unless it has been agreed that a further visit is unnecessary.